javidominguez/commandHelper/README.md

 ### USAGE

-Pressing NVDA + H activates a layer of keyboard commands with the following options:
+Pressing control key five times[^1] activates a layer of keyboard commands with the following options:

 * Right and left arrows to select a category
 * Up and down arrows to select a command from the selected category